robenkleene/prism/ARCHITECTURE.md

 ### Parsing the input

-Delta [parses input](https://github.com/dandavison/delta/blob/1e1bd6b6b96a3515fd7c70d6b252a25eb9807dc7/src/delta.rs#L81) using a state machine in which the states correspond to semantically distinct sections of the input (e.g. `HunkMinus` means that we are in a removed line in a diff hunk).
+Prism [parses input](https://github.com/dandavison/delta/blob/1e1bd6b6b96a3515fd7c70d6b252a25eb9807dc7/src/delta.rs#L81) using a state machine in which the states correspond to semantically distinct sections of the input (e.g. `HunkMinus` means that we are in a removed line in a diff hunk).
 The core dispatching loop is [here](https://github.com/dandavison/delta/blob/1e1bd6b6b96a3515fd7c70d6b252a25eb9807dc7/src/delta.rs#L115-L129).

 ### Output

-Delta [creates](https://github.com/dandavison/delta/blob/114ae670223520657208501a3245a3b4261c1093/src/main.rs#L125) a child pager process (`less`) and writes its output to the stdin of the pager process.
+Prism [creates](https://github.com/dandavison/delta/blob/114ae670223520657208501a3245a3b4261c1093/src/main.rs#L125) a child pager process (`less`) and writes its output to the stdin of the pager process.
-Delta's `navigate` feature is implemented by constructing an appropriate regex and passing it as an argument to `less`.
+Prism's `navigate` feature is implemented by constructing an appropriate regex and passing it as an argument to `less`.

 ## Core utility data structures